AntaresSimulatorTeam/Antares_Simulator/docs/user-guide/solver/08-appendix.md

 > _**Note:**_ The extra runtime and disk space resulting from the activation of the "mps" option may be quite significant.
 > This option should therefore be used only when a comparison of results with those of other solvers is actually intended.

-## More details on the "include-unfeasible-problem-behavior" parameter
+## Details on the "include-unfeasible-problem-behavior" parameter

 This [parameter](04-parameters.md#include-unfeasible-problem-behavior) can take one of the four values:
 `ERROR_DRY`, `ERROR_MPS`, `WARNING_DRY`, `WARNING_MPS`